Journalist Describes The Loneliness And Leakiness Of Trump's White House

 He loves Mar-a-Lago. ...
 There is this social greeter aspect of him at Mar-a-Lago that I had never seen before until I was there, and he loves it.
 It's like watching a kid host a party, and he goes from table to table, and he talks to people and he asks if they're having a good time and "What are you eating?" and he knows details about their lives.

-There's a huge patio, and he sits in a corner of the patio — it's a table for about 10 — usually his wife Melania is there.
+There's a huge patio, and he sits in a corner of the patio — it's a table for about 10 — usually his wife, Melania, is there.
 And then he sort of roams around the patio, and people are spread out and they're watching him eat.
 And there's a bar area a little closer to the inside of the building that people hang out at before dinner is served and then eventually you gravitate out.

 For him there is a socializing contact element that I think he just loves.
 But I think ... you can't hold national security meetings on the patio of what is essentially a restaurant, and he is adjusting to why that is different and he doesn't love these adjustments.

-Radio producers Amy Salit and Mooj Zadie and web producers Bridget Bentz and Molly Seavy-Nesper and Dana Farrington contributed to this story.
+Radio producers Amy Salit and Mooj Zadie, Web producers Bridget Bentz and Molly Seavy-Nesper, and Dana Farrington contributed to this story.